freetonik/Quantum-Computing-For-Software-Engineers/book.md

 circuit.cx(QB1,QB2)
 ```

-TODO:
+SWAPs are not free.
+They take some time, which is very limited.
+We only have a few hundred microseconds of coherence time at our disposal (with superconducting QCs), so every non-essential operation is basically wasted time.
+SWAPs are also not always perfect, so in general we want to minimize them.

+This section is work in progress, more on this later:

 - swaps cost
 - minimize, optimize
 - manual routing
+- take into account real-time calibration and fidelity data in order to make the best choices of qubits, e.g. certain qubits have better quality gate `A`, while others have better quality gate `B`, which means not only connectivity matters
+- NISQ-level transpilation vs QEC-level transpilation

 The program that performs the computation must also remember this mapping in order to report the measurement results correctly, so that the values can be mapped back to the original logical qubits.
 But I'm afraid we're not ready to go into processing the results, because at this point all we have is an abstract circuit represented as static data.
 Sure, it is now transpiled to the native gate set and routed to the correct topology, but what next?
 How do these text symbols translate into actual quantum hardware?

-WIP:

-- do it all in an efficient way, and minimize SWAPs
-- bonus goal: take into account real-time calibration and fidelity data in order to make the best choices of qubits
-	- e.g. certain qubits have better quality gate `A`, while others have better quality gate `B`, which means not only connectivity matters
-- TODO: add a section on NISQ-level transpilation vs QEC-level transpilation
-\pagebreak
+{pagebreak}

 ## Compilation to pulse representation

+This section is work in progress, more on this later:

 - Second-last stage of the "lowering".
 - Comparable to byte code